mihirshah2005/tp/docs/UserGuide.md

 VolunteeRoll data are saved automatically using a file format called JSON `[JAR file location]/data/addressbook.json`.
 Knowing about JSON is _not_ necessary to use the app.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+VolunteeRoll now includes safeguards to protect your data from corruption and accidental loss.
-If your changes to the data file makes its format invalid, VolunteeRoll will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+If the data file is edited incorrectly (for example, if it contains invalid JSON format or unsupported values), VolunteeRoll will automatically detect the issue, create a backup of the original file, and prevent the invalid file from overwriting existing data.
-Furthermore, certain edits can cause the VolunteeRoll to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+This ensures that your previous data remains safe and recoverable.
 </div>

 ### Archiving data files `[coming in v2.0]`